Töpfe & Hardware

 The best planters for your balcony plants

-Which plant pots do you need to transform your gray balcony into a thriving and productive oasis for plants?
-We have put together tips for you on what to look out for when making your selection so that you choose the right flower pots for your balcony and your plants.
+Which plant pots do you need to transform your grey balcony into a blooming and productive oasis for plants?
+We have put together some tips on what you should look out for when choosing so that you can choose the right flower pots for your balcony and your plants.

 Don't feel like reading?
-Answer 7 simple questions in this quiz and find your optimal plant pots
+Answer 7 simple questions in this quiz and find your ideal plant pots

 A plant on a windowsill

-In the beginning was the flower pot.
+In the beginning there was the flowerpot.
 At least when it comes to starting gardening on the balcony.
-Have you made the decision to really use your balcony this year and turn it into a green oasis?
+Have you decided to really use your balcony this year and turn it into a green oasis?
 Very good!
-But in the DIY stores, the planters are piling up to the ceiling and in the web shops you feel like you're scrolling into nirvana.
-That can curb the initial euphoria.
+But in the hardware stores the planters are piled up to the ceiling and in online shops you feel like you're scrolling into nirvana.
+That can dampen the initial euphoria.
 Our tips will help you make a choice.
 By answering the following questions you will quickly find what you need for your balcony planting:

 1. Which plants should grow on your balcony?